jonassode/UnCiv-Australia-Mod/README.md

 It's a tounge in check take on Australia, but aims to be balanced and fun to play

 Todo list
-- Nation Australia under Harold Hold (in progress)
+- Nation Australia under Harold Hold (Done)
-- Unique unit digger (in progress)
+- Unique unit digger (Done)
-- Unique buildings ( in progress )
+- Unique building Surf  ( in progress )
 - New wonders,
   - Sydney Operahouse
   - Melbourne cricket ground